Rocky Mount Living History Museum

 "Where History Comes Alive"

 Rocky Mount Museum is a living history site, taking visitors back in time to 1791.
 It was the first capital when the area was part of the Southwest Territory.
 For more information on the special events and educational programs visit the Rocky Mount website.

-The Master Gardener Project at Rocky Mount has been growing since it became a Master Gardener Project in 2005.
+The Master Gardener Project at Rocky Mount has been growing since it became an official project in 2005.
 It started in the vegetable and the Kitchen/Herb Gardens, which have been greatly enhanced the past few years.

 The first thing was to move the comfort station (outhouse) from the middle of the garden, which was totally refurbished in 2017, including three new seats.
 Next we cut down the trees surrounding the garden to allow more sunlight, added tons of compost and sand to the clay, designed a more formal layout, which was more in keeping with the wealthy, and enclosed it with a period fence, which was rebuilt in 2018.

 Next, we built a combination compost pile and cover up for the dumpster.
 A hot box was built to extend the growing season.